Julian Huxley: Public life and popularisation

 Huxley was a capable and willing popularizer of science.
 Well over half his books are addressed to an educated general audience, and he wrote often in periodicals and newspapers.
 The most extensive bibliography of Huxley lists some of these ephemeral articles, though there are others unrecorded.

 These articles, some reissued as Essays of a Biologist (1923), probably led to the invitation from H. G. Wells to help write a comprehensive work on biology for a general readership, The Science of Life.
 This work was published in stages in 1929–30, and in one volume in 1931.
 Of this Robert Olby said "Book IV The essence of the controversies about evolution offers perhaps the clearest, most readable, succinct and informative popular account of the subject ever penned.
 It was here that he first expounded his own version of what later developed into the evolutionary synthesis".
 In his memoirs, Huxley says that he made almost £10,000 from the book.

 In 1934 Huxley collaborated with the naturalist Ronald Lockley to create for Alexander Korda the world's first natural history documentary The Private Life of the Gannets.
 For the film, shot with the support of the Royal Navy around Grassholm off the Pembrokeshire coast, they won an Oscar for best documentary.

+In 1936 Huxley narrated the nutrition film Enough to Eat?, which looked at malnutrition in Britain among those on low incomes.

 Huxley had given talks on the radio since the 1920s, followed by written versions in The Listener.
 In later life, he became known to an even wider audience through television.
 In 1939 the BBC asked him to be a regular panelist on a Home Service general knowledge show, The Brains Trust, in which he and other panelists were asked to discuss questions submitted by listeners.
 The show was commissioned to keep up war time morale, by preventing the war from "disrupting the normal discussion of interesting ideas".
 The audience was not large for this somewhat elite programme; however, listener research ranked Huxley the most popular member of the Brains Trust from 1941 to 1944.

 Later, he was a regular panelist on one of the BBC's first quiz shows (1955) Animal, Vegetable, Mineral? in which participants were asked to talk about objects chosen from museum and university collections.

 In 1937 Huxley was invited to deliver the Royal Institution Christmas Lecture on Rare Animals and the Disappearance of Wild Life.

 In his essay The Crowded World Huxley was openly critical of Communist and Catholic attitudes to birth control, population control and overpopulation.
 Based on variable rates of compound interest, Huxley predicted a probable world population of 6 billion by 2000.
 The United Nations Population Fund marked 12 October 1999 as The Day of Six Billion.

 There is a public house named after Sir Julian in Selsdon, London Borough of Croydon, close to the Selsdon Wood Nature Reserve which he helped establish.